-The oceans retain over 90% of the anthropogenic warming in Earth’s energy budget, over 30% of the anthropogenic carbon in Earth’s carbon budget, and over 40% of anthropogenic sea level rise can be attributed to thermosteric expansion (Canadell et al. 2021; Forster et al. 2021; Fox-Kemper et al. 2021a).
+The oceans retain over 90% of the anthropogenic warming in Earth’s energy budget and over 30% of the anthropogenic carbon in Earth’s carbon budget; over 40% of anthropogenic sea level rise can be attributed to thermosteric expansion (Canadell et al. 2021; Forster et al. 2021; Fox-Kemper et al. 2021a).
 CMIP6 models tended toward higher climate sensitivity than CMIP5 models, highlighting the need to use observations to constrain the assessment (Sherwood et al. 2020) and motivating a new AR6 method for assessing temperature, energy, and sea level budgets (Forster et al. 2021; Fox-Kemper et al. 2021a).
 Using consistent emulators in the energy and sea level assessments proved possible and transparent (Palmer et al. 2018; Smith et al. 2021; Fox-Kemper et al. 2021b).
 Measured changes in contributing processes in the observed sea level and energy budgets consistently sum to agree with observed total rise and warming.
-The oceanic carbon and energy uptake are understood through shared processes and circulations (Canadell et al. 2021, IPCC Cross-Chapter Box 5.3), such as AMOC, Southern Ocean overturning, and water mass transformations.
-Both low-resolution and high-resolution models consistently project steady decline in AMOC strength over this century, the latest OSNAP data and selected earlier observations show a need to revisit AMOC in these models and paleoproxies.
+The oceanic carbon and energy uptake are understood through shared processes and circulations (Canadell et al. 2021, IPCC Cross-Chapter Box 5.3), such as AMOC (see Section 3h), Southern Ocean overturning, and water mass transformations.
+Both low-resolution and high-resolution models consistently project steady decline in AMOC strength over this century, and the latest OSNAP data and selected earlier observations show a need to revisit AMOC in these models and paleoproxies.
 The lack of present agreement lowered AR6 confidence in the AMOC centennial reconstructions and model projections.

 The polar regions are warming the fastest and their oceans link to cryospheric change (cite this BAMS Arctic & Antarctic sections).
 Change in the Southern Ocean and adjacent shelves is intimately linked to the future of the Antarctic ice sheet, oceanic and atmospheric drivers of ice melt, and thus sea level rise uncertainty.
 Even high-resolution models do not capture important coastal, submesoscale, and sub-ice shelf processes.
 Overall oceanic Antarctic change has not emerged as clearly as Arctic change, but regional Antarctic changes are increasingly apparent in observations and high-resolution models.
 Arctic September sea ice loss is noted in AR6 to be a near-linear function of warming level rather than related to a possible tipping point (Fig. SB3.1a).

-The observed rate of sea level rise continues to increase, assessed in the AR6 as 3.69 [3.21–4.17] mm yr-1 over 2006 to 2018, compared to 1.73 [1.28–2.17] mm yr-1 from 1901 to 2018.
+The observed rate of sea level rise (see Section 3f) continues to increase, assessed in the AR6 as 3.69 [3.21–4.17] mm yr-1 over 2006 to 2018, compared to 1.73 [1.28–2.17] mm yr-1 from 1901 to 2018.
 Overall, projected sea level rise ranges in AR6 are consistent with past reports (IPCC 2013, 2019), although emulators of ice sheet model comparisons (ISMIP6 and LARMIP-2) and ocean thermosteric expansion allow a greater and more transparent exploration of the impacts of ice sheet instabilities, and scenario and model uncertainties on the ranges.
 For example, considering only processes projectable with medium confidence, global mean sea level (GMSL) will likely rise by 2100 between 0.38 [0.28–0.55] m in the low-emission SSP1-1.9 scenario and 0.77 [0.63–1.02] m in the high-emission SSP5-8.5 from 1995–2014 levels.
-By contrast, an AR6 low-likelihood, high-impact storyline building upon emulators of models including ice sheet instabilities and structured expert judgment has roughly double the upper limit of likely range of sea level increase.
+By contrast, an AR6 low-likelihood, high-impact storyline building upon emulators of models including ice sheet instabilities and structured expert judgment has roughly double the upper limit of the likely range of sea level increase.
 The potential contribution of processes that cannot be ruled out are quantified in AR6 even while still clouded by deep uncertainty.